Kimberly Johnson (poet): Life

 Johnson was raised in Utah.
 She earned her MA in 1995 from the Johns Hopkins University Writing Seminars, her MFA in 1997 Iowa Writers' Workshop, and a PhD in 2003 from University of California, Berkeley.

 She teaches courses in creative writing and Renaissance literature at Brigham Young University (BYU).
 Johnson's academic interests include lyric poetry, John Milton, and John Donne.

 Her work has appeared in The New Yorker, Slate, The Iowa Review, 32 Poems, The Yale Review, and The Best American Poetry 2020, and her translations from Latin and Greek have been published in literary and academic journals.
-She has also published a number of scholarly articles on seventeenth-century literature.
+She has also published a scholarly examination of 17th-century poetry as well as a number of scholarly articles on seventeenth-century literature.

-She has edited a collection of essays on Renaissance literature, and an online archive of John Donne's complete sermons.
+She has edited several collections of essays on Renaissance literature, and an online archive of John Donne's complete sermons.

 She was married to poet Jay Hopler until his death in June 2022.

 Awards

 In 2005, she was awarded a Creative Writing Fellowship from the National Endowment for the Arts to support the completion of her second collection, A Metaphorical God.
 In 2011, she received a Guggenheim Fellowship.
+She received the Amy Lowell Poetry Travelling Scholarship for 2024-2025.